RiskIdent/jelease/README.md

 ## Logo

-The gopher logo is designed by an employee at [Risk.Ident](https://riskident.com).
+The gopher logo is designed by Kristin Weyand, an employee at [Risk.Ident](https://riskident.com).

 The gopher logo of Jelease was inspired by the original Go gopher, designed by [Renee French](https://reneefrench.blogspot.com/).